Real estate in Sofia

 Sofia is the largest market for modern office and retail spaces in Bulgaria.
 The volume of the industrial and logistic spaces is growing in line with the overall economic growth of the city.
+The supply of housing in Sofia is also on the rise.

 Office and Industrial Spaces in Sofia